The Pools at Disney’s Polynesian Village Resort

 The Oasis Pool at Disney’s Polynesian

-You can take the exit at the lagoon side of the Lava Pool and walk between Hawaii and Samoa to get to the back of the Oasis Pool.
-Or you can take the exit near the Great Ceremonial House and walk between Samoa and Niue to get to the main entrance of the Oasis Pool.
+You can take the exit at the lagoon side of the Lava Pool and walk between Hawaii and Samoa to the back of the Oasis Pool.
+Alternatively, you can take the exit near the Great Ceremonial House and walk between Samoa and Niue to the main entrance of the Oasis Pool.
+I mention this because Samoa is a long building.
+Most guests don’t realize the pools are so close to one another.

 Those who want to enjoy a quieter space will probably want to hang out at the Polynesian Resort’s Oasis Pool.
 While the Poly doesn’t have a true quiet pool, the Oasis is usually quieter due to the lack of poolside activities or a water play area.